Appearance

 Education among Latter-day Saints correlates with higher Church activity — the opposite of what you'd expect from an institution hostile to the life of the mind.[11]

 The September Six — the CES Letter's strongest anti-intellectualism evidence — involved six cases over thirty years.
-Avraham Gileadi was rebaptized in 1996.
-Maxine Hanks was rebaptized in 2012.
-Lavina Fielding Anderson's membership was restored posthumously in 2024.
-The Church now publishes openly the very findings that made some of these scholars controversial.[10]
+Several have since been reversed: Gileadi rebaptized in 1996, Hanks in 2012, Anderson's membership restored posthumously in 2024.[12]

 Honest engagement means acknowledging what's fair while correcting what's misleading.
 Pretending every criticism is baseless would be as dishonest as pretending every criticism is valid.